Requirements and Limitations for VMware Backup Proxies

 The following list shows possible connections between the machine and storage that keeps backups of this machine.
 The first connection is the most efficient, the last one is the least efficient.

-- A machine used as the backup proxy should have direct access to the storage on which VMs reside or the storage where VM data is written.
-This way, the backup proxy will retrieve data directly from the datastore bypassing LAN.
+- A machine used as a VMware backup proxy should have direct access to the storage on which VMs reside or the storage where VM data is written.
+This way, the VMware backup proxy will retrieve data directly from the datastore bypassing LAN.

 General Requirements and Limitations

-- The role of a backup proxy can be assigned to the following machines:
+- The role of a VMware backup proxy can be assigned to the following machines:

 - Physical or virtual Microsoft Windows machine

 - The machine must meet the system requirements.
 For more information, see System Requirements.